Function Words as Statistical Cues for Language Learning: Introduction

 This literature suggests that function words contribute in important ways to statistical learning, yet two major gaps remain.
-First, existing studies draw conclusions about the properties of function words primarily from English or a small set of languages \citep[e.g.,][]{green1979necessity,kimballSevenPrinciplesSurface1973,ClarkClark1977,shi1998phonological}.
-If these properties play a systematic role in learning, it is important to examine whether they are robust across languages (RQ1).
-Second, because these properties are often examined in isolation in simplified artificial language settings, it remains unclear whether their findings can be extended to more complex natural texts (RQ2.1) and which properties most influence learning (RQ2.2).
-Furthermore, if these statistical properties shape learning, do they necessarily result in the same strategy for deploying function words during inference?
-(RQ3) Addressing this question would clarify whether there are multiple routes to successful acquisition and whether certain statistical cues are redundant.
+First, existing studies draw conclusions about the properties of function words primarily from English or a small set of languages \citep[e.g.,][]{green1979necessity,kimballSevenPrinciplesSurface1973,ClarkClark1977,shi1998phonological}, limiting the generalization of their findings.
+Linguists have characterized the grammatical properties of function words in detail for thousands of languages \citep{haspelmath2005world}, and these analyses suggest that many of the distributional properties of function words are likely to be universal; however, this has not been confirmed through statistical analyses of diverse language corpora.
+If these properties play a systematic role in language acquisition in general, it is important to examine whether they are robust across languages (RQ1).
+Second, because these properties are often examined in isolation in simplified artificial language settings, it remains unclear whether their findings can be extended to more complex and therefore ecologically valid learning simulations (RQ2.1) and how and to what extent each property contributes to syntactic generalization (RQ2.2).
+Furthermore, is the role of function words as statistical cues in language learning carried over to language processing?
+Or are other cues used to parse sentences once grammatical representations become robust enough?
+(RQ3)